sakshamhooda/ClosedBookQA-1/README.md

 The system builds isolated FAISS indexes per book, retrieves grounded passages, and uses Google Gemini to generate and verify answers.
 A Streamlit UI lets users query a selected book and view sources with chapter and approximate PDF page references.

+> [!WARNING]
-<span style="color: orange; font-weight=bold;">UPDATE | 19.08.2025: I've stalled deployment from GCP due to cost reasons.
-Demo shall not be accessible through the stated link anymore.
-Please follow the instructions related to the Dockerfile to deploy your image instance.</span>
+> **UPDATE | 19.08.2025:** I've stalled deployment from GCP due to cost reasons.
+> Demo shall not be accessible through the stated link anymore.
+> Please follow the instructions related to the Dockerfile to deploy your image instance.

 ## Table of Contents